PierreCStars/stars-vacation-management/DEPLOYMENT.md

-# Firebase Deployment Guide
+# Deployment Guide

-This guide explains how to deploy your Next.js vacation management app to Firebase using Hosting + Cloud Functions.
+This guide explains how to deploy your Next.js vacation management app using **Vercel**.

 ## ✅ Prerequisites

-1. Firebase project created: `stars-vacation-management`
+1. Vercel account and project set up (https://vercel.com/)
-2. Firebase CLI installed and authenticated
+2. GitHub repository connected to Vercel
-3. Node.js 18+ installed
+3. Node.js 18+ installed (for local development)
 4. All build issues resolved ✅

 ## Project Structure